 1984

-obviously about his relationship to Christina.
+obviously about his relationship with his new girlfriend Christina.

 So Fletch was joking about the songs on the new album: "One's not just a